How to improve your website speed? – Part 1

 The bigger a web page, the longer it takes to load.
 When a user clicks on a link, the server receives an automatic command to begin loading all page elements.
 If these items are too big, it will take a lot longer to visualize them in the user’s browser.
 Gzip compression solves this problem.

 Gzip compresses the elements of your site into a zip file, thanks to which your web page information reaches the user’s browser much faster.
 Most servers provide this type of compression.
-To check if your website employs Gzip compression, try these tools here and here.
+To check if your website employs Gzip compression, try these tools here or just type in the search engine search bar “gzip compression checker” and check any of the first few results.

 To enable Gzip compression on your server, use the following modules: